 Corporate managers play crucial roles in our society, sitting as they do atop organizations in control of vast agglomerations of resources.
 A longstanding debate in American law concerns how corporate fiduciaries should conceive of their jobs-what objective should they pursue?
-The traditional understanding is that the fiduciaries of a business corporation should pursue shareholder wealth, and much of our corporate governance system is designed to that end.
-Pursuit of shareholder wealth, of course, can conflict with other interests in society.
-The classic alternative to the shareholder wealth maximization paradigm is some form of stakeholderism, in which shareholder wealth is but one of the ends to be sought by management, alongside the interests of its workers, other suppliers, customers, and the broader community.
+The traditional understanding is that the fiduciaries of a business corporation should pursue shareholder value, and much of our corporate governance system is designed to that end.
+Pursuit of shareholder value, of course, can conflict with other interests in society.
+The classic alternative to the shareholder value maximization paradigm is some form of stakeholderism, in which shareholder wealth is but one of the ends to be sought by management, alongside the interests of its workers, other suppliers, customers, and the broader community.

 But stakeholderism has foundered due to two key problems.
-First, state corporation statutes give shareholders the right to elect the board of directors, which in turn holds legal power to manage the corporation.1 Directors are naturally oriented toward serving the interests of their equity investor electorate, so that absent deeper reforms that would give other stakeholders board representation, shareholders' interests are likely to continue be treated as primary.2 Second, stakeholder theorists have not congealed around any methodology to determine how corporate management should strike the inevitable tradeoffs among the competing interests of different stakeholders, simply leaving it up to management to sort out as they see fit.3 Lacking any metric against which management performance can be judged, stakeholderism in practice risks reducing the accountability of management.4 While it is hoped that managers will use their discretion to advance stakeholder interests, the interests they are most likely to advance might be their own.
+First, state corporation statutes give shareholders the right to elect the board of directors, which in turn holds legal power to manage the corporation.
+Directors are naturally oriented toward serving the interests of their equity investor electorate, so that absent deeper reforms that would give other stakeholders board representation, shareholders' interests are likely to continue be treated as primary.
+Second, stakeholder theorists have not congealed around any methodology to determine how corporate management should strike the inevitable tradeoffs among the competing interests of different stakeholders, simply leaving it up to management to sort out as they see fit.
+Lacking any metric against which management performance can be judged, stakeholderism in practice risks reducing the accountability of management.